fjollberg/rpi-powerwalker-plus/README.md

 So, end of the road.

-It runs as-is on the target architecture x86-64, but have not managed to get it to find the UPS device so far.
+It runs as-is on the target architecture x86-64, and can attach to the USB device if run with privileged flag set.

 ## PowerMaster+